Skip to main contentArrow Right

 app.use(["/mcp"], descopeMcpBearerAuth(descopeProvider));

-This code initializes DescopeMcpProvider with your Descope project credentials and the proxy server URL.
-It also configures the DCR by specifying the URL to the auth and consent flow you set up earlier in the Descope console.
-The descopeMcpAuthRouter() function adds the required OAuth metadata endpoints and the DCR /register endpoint.
-The descopeMcpBearerAuth() function protects the specified endpoints by checking the incoming request for a bearer auth token and attaches the user information to req.auth.
+This code initializes DescopeMcpProvider with your Descope project ID and the proxy server URL.
+The descopeMcpAuthRouter() function adds the required OAuth metadata endpoints so CIMD-capable clients can discover your authorization server.
+The descopeMcpBearerAuth() function protects the specified endpoints by validating the incoming bearer token against Descope's public keys and attaching the user information to req.auth.

 Adding authorization to the Playwright MCP server